How to care for animals on farms and at market in severe hot or cold weather, floods or drought.

 If water is rationed you should avoid salt poisoning in pigs.

-When you can’t get enough water
+When you cannot get enough water

 As a last resort you should consider killing your animals humanely rather than letting them suffer.